larscom/go-cache/README.md

 With `onExpired` function

-> This function gets called whenever an item in the cache expires
+> This function gets called whenever an item in the cache expires.

 ```go
 func main() {